 Each day eat 500 calories less than normal to lose one pound per week, or 1000 calories less than normal to lose two pounds per week.
 At its most basic, each pound of fat is equivalent to 3500 calories of energy.
 That means that eating 500 calories less per day for 7 days forces your body to burn off about one pound of fat for fuel (

-However, it’s not just quantity that matters.
+However, it’s not just the quantity that matters.
 Quality matters too.
-Make half your plate full of non-starchy fruits and veggies, one quarter lean protein and one quarter whole grains.
+Make half your plate full of non-starchy fruits and veggies, one-quarter lean protein, and one-quarter whole grains.
 Use healthy fats to prepare and complement your food (

 3. Exercise Regularly

 Exercise is great for your health, and not just because it burns additional calories.
 People who exercise regularly have stronger immune systems, more energy, better heart health and less anxiety (

 Experts recommend 150 minutes per week of vigorous exercise – or 300 minutes of moderate exercise – plus two days of strength training (